Chronic Absenteeism

 RACE/ETHNICITY DETAIL

 Chronic absenteeism rates vary by racial and ethnic identification.
-Black students have the highest rate of chronic absenteeism (21.4%), followed by Native American students (19.8%) and Pacific Islander students (19.5%).
-At the other end of the continuum, Asian and Filipino students have the lowest rates of chronic absenteeism (4.1% and 4.2%, respectively).
-This dramatic disparity contributes to an Equity Gap Score of 5.2 for chronic absenteeism.
-This means that the group with the highest rate of absenteeism (Black students) is over five times as high as the group with the lowest rate of absenteeism (Asian students).
+Pacific Islander students have the highest rate of chronic absenteeism (46.9%), followed by Black students (43.5%) and Native American students (40.7%).
+At the other end of the continuum, Asian and Filipino students have the lowest rates of chronic absenteeism (11.9% and 14.1%, respectively).
+This dramatic disparity contributes to an Equity Gap Score of 3.9 for chronic absenteeism.
+This means that the rate for the group with the highest rate of absenteeism (Pacific Islander students) is nearly four times as high as the rate of the group with the lowest rate of absenteeism (Asian students).

 SOCIOECONOMIC DETAIL

-The rate of chronic absenteeism among students who are socioeconomically disadvantaged is more than twice that of students who are not socioeconomically disadvantaged (15.4% vs. 7.0%).
+The rate of chronic absenteeism among students who are socioeconomically disadvantaged is higher than that of students who are not socioeconomically disadvantaged (39.3% vs. 22.8%).

 STUDENTS WHO ARE SOCIOECONOMICALLY DISADVANTAGED ARE MORE LIKELY TO BE CHRONICALLY ABSENT